sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    \frac{649}{200} = 3 + \cfrac{1}{4 + \cfrac{1}{12 + \cfrac{1}{4}}}

-This representation is called **simple** because all of the numerators in the fractional terms are equal to :math:`1`, which makes the fractions irreducible (cannot be simplied further).
+This representation is called **simple** because all of the numerators in the fractional terms are equal to :math:`1`, which makes the fractions irreducible (cannot be simplified further).
 Mathematically, the continued fraction is written as :math:`[3; 4, 12, 4]`.

 We can think of :math:`3`, which is the integer part of :math:`\frac{649}{200} = 3.245`, as the "head" of the continued fraction, and the integers :math:`4, 12, 4`, which determine the fractional part :math:`\cfrac{1}{4 + \cfrac{1}{12 + \cfrac{1}{4}}} = \frac{49}{200} = 0.245` of the continued fraction, as its "tail".
 It is not hard to see that the integers :math:`3, 4, 12, 4` uniquely determine the continued fraction as a simple form.